 The human presence in this area has also attracted many predators such as rats and cats which make it difficult for our native species to thrive.
 The coastal margins of some residential areas are also heavily infested with potentially invasive weed species.
-Communities are taking positive steps to improve the quality of their environment, including planting native species in their gardens, managing run-off from their properties and controlling predators.
+Communities are taking positive steps to improve the quality of their environment, including planting native species in their gardens, managing run-off from their properties and controlling weeds and predators.
 The Port is also being rebuilt with modern infrastructure capable of capturing and treating pollutants and minimising effects on the environment, but although this conversion is underway, it will take around a decade before the full port area is upgraded to these standards.

 Although many of the residents are attracted to Whakaraupō/Lyttelton Harbour for its harbour environment, recreation access to the coastline and upper areas of the harbour is limited, and parks around the harbour and through the flatter areas are irregularly located and disconnected.
 Apart from Orton Bradley Park, recreation opportunity is largely limited to a few high elevation areas on the south-eastern side of the harbour and the upper Port Hills.
-This gives people limited places to enjoy Whakaraupō/Lyttleton Harbour - a problem shared by our kererū in this band.
+This gives people limited places to enjoy Whakaraupō/Lyttelton Harbour - a problem shared by our kererū in this band.

 The main gaps between what we want for this area, and what we currently have are related to waterway pollution and sedimentation, issues with erosion, and a lack of indigenous terrestrial biodiversity.
-To achieve our future aspirations for the hills and lowlands ecological band, Whaka-Ora, Healthy Harbour will focus on developing a programme to target erosion and sedimentation which will include best management practices for a range of land use and activity types, identifying and managing key pollution sources and contaminants, developing a programme to target erosion and sedimentation, identifying and managing key pollution sources and contaminants, developing a landscape scale biodiversity plan to guide habitat protection, restoration, planting and pest and weed management priorities, supporting community planting initiatives, supporting the preparation of a mahinga kai habitat map, and considering how regional and district planning processes can better support the goals of Whaka-Ora, Healthy Harbour.
+To achieve our future aspirations for the hills and lowlands ecological band, Whaka-Ora, Healthy Harbour will focus on developing a programme to target erosion and sedimentation which will include best management practices for a range of land use and activity types, identifying and managing key pollution sources and contaminants, developing a landscape scale biodiversity plan to guide habitat protection, restoration, planting and pest and weed management priorities, supporting community planting initiatives, supporting the preparation of a mahinga kai habitat map, and considering how regional and district planning processes can better support the goals of Whaka-Ora, Healthy Harbour.

-To specifically address the issues the built environment cause, Whaka-Ora, Healthy Harbour will also focus on understanding the contribution of pollutants - especially sediment - from the built environment into streams and the harbour, develop a stormwater management plan for settlements and public land, continue to implement stormwater and wastewater infrastructure upgrades, promote pollution control practices, develop a landscape scale biodiversity plan to guide restoration and planting in the built environment, and encourage and support community led planting initiatives.
+In the built environment, Whaka-Ora, Healthy Harbour will also focus on a stormwater management plan for settlements and public land, implementing stormwater and wastewater infrastructure upgrades, and on site stormwater treatment.